Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * Meta SDK vignette
   * Unity XR vignette

-The first two probably did not work due to imcompatibilities with my used Unity version.
+The first two probably did not work due to incompatibilities with my used Unity version.
 Meta's vignette was surprisingly undocumented and seems to be only directly mentioned in older Meta package versions.
 So perhabs this is somewhat unmaintained, but one way or another, I couldn't get it working.
 And finally, the Unity XR vignette is not compatible with the Meta SDKs as it requires to be attached to a singular camera object.
 Meta's integration has one camera for the left view and one for the right one.

 Ultimately, I am succesfully using the [Tilia.Visuals.Vignette.Unity](https://github.com/ExtendRealityLtd/Tilia.Visuals.Vignette.Unity) package.
 The vignette gets bigger/smaller/disabled dynamically, basd on the player's overall velocity, both horizontal and vertical.